Resources for Caregivers

 Resources

-Employees who are eligible for Columbia medical coverage have 24/7 access to a free and confidential Employee Assistance Program (EAP), provided through TELUS Health.
+Employees who are eligible for Columbia medical coverage have 24/7 access to a free and confidential Employee Assistance Program (EAP).
 Through the EAP, you can:

 • Receive short-term counseling on managing adult/elder care, coping with stress, avoiding burnout and more.